The Hollywood Ghosts of Roxbury Drive

 After her death, Morton sold the home.
 The new owners essentially replaced the entire exterior of the home with beige stucco, making it unrecognizable.
 They also destroyed the front garden making it into an expanded parking area.

-A number of people have claimed that Ball still haunts this home.
+Several people have claimed that Ball still haunts this home.
 During the remodeling of the house by the new owners, one of Ball’s friends claimed that he could see her ghost looking at him from her bedroom (the exterior wall was missing) as he drove past.

 1002 N. Roxbury Dr.

 In 1937, Jack Benny bought this house brand new for $250,000.
-At nearly 15,000 square feet the home boasts 8 bedrooms and 7 bathrooms.
+At nearly fifteen thousand square feet the home boasts eight bedrooms and seven bathrooms.

-They sold the house in 1965 and Benny regretted it for the last 9 years of his life.
-Years later, Benny’s daughter Joan wanted to buy it back when it went on sale, but was priced out of the market for it.
+They sold the house in 1965 and Benny regretted it for the last nine years of his life.
+Years later, Benny’s daughter Joan wanted to buy it back when it went on sale but was priced out of the market for it.
+The property has not been remodeled and looks the way it did when Benny lived there.

 1004 N. Roxbury Dr.